-Tequila's Town is located at 109 Whitaker Street and is open at 11 AM daily (except for Sunday which is at noon) and closes at 10 PM Sunday through Thursday and at 11 PM on Friday and Saturday.
+Tequila’s Town is located in the historic district at 109 Whitaker Street and is open at 11 AM daily (except for Sunday which is at noon) and closes at 10 PM Sunday through Thursday and at 11 PM on Friday and Saturday.

 While the name may scream “tourist trap,” the food says something entirely different.
 To be honest, though, the historic house was built in 1734 and is said to be the oldest standing structure in the state of Georgia.
 While it initially was a gardener’s home, it later became an inn for sailors.
 Old tunnels in the home may have been used by real pirates in the 18th century.

 A hundred years later, The Pirates’ House was mentioned in Robert Louis Stevenson’s famous novel, Treasure Island.

 In the 1940s, the house was almost demolished but thanks to the efforts of Mary Hillyer and the Savannah Gas Company, it was not only saved but also restored and preserved.